National frameworks to address hate crime in France

 Hate crime recording and data collection

-When an offence is first reported, police assign a criminal qualification code and label; each code and label refer to a particular article of the penal code.
-In France, hate crime is defined in the criminal code.
+When reported, all offences are given a criminal qualification code and label by police officers; each code and its label refer to a particular article of the penal code.
+In France, hate crime is defined by crime definitions in the criminal code.
 Depending on the type of offence, up to five bias motivations can be recorded: religion, racism, xenophobia, sexism and homophobia.

-Police officers identify and record hate crimes the moment they are reported based on the victim's perception and/or objective facts and circumstances that suggest the offence was bias-motivated.
+Frontline police officers identify and record hate crimes the moment they are reported based on victim perception and/or objective facts and circumstances indicating a bias motivation.
 Police officers use a generic form to record hate crimes.
-Some fields, notably the criminal qualification codes and labels, are computed into a national database that compiles statistics on hate crime.
+However, they are trained to record hate crimes in line with the nature of the damage suffered.
+Some fields in the form – notably the criminal qualification codes and labels – are computed into a national database that compiles statistics on hate crime.

 The Ministry of the Interior is responsible for two data collection processes.
 All security forces are connected to a central registration system.
 Data on hate crimes can be extracted from this database using the criminal qualification code under which they have been recorded.
-Since 2008, data on hate crimes have also been manually collected by central intelligence services to evaluate anti-Semitic and anti-Muslim offences.
-These data are shared with Jewish and Muslim civil society organizations.
+Since 2008, data on anti-Semitic and anti-Muslim offences have also been manually collected from local field offices by central intelligence services.
+These data are shared and discussed with Jewish and Muslim civil society organizations.

-A working group, including the Ministerial Statistical Service of Internal Security (SSMSI), the Departmental Statistical Service of the Ministry of Justice and the Department of Criminal Affairs and Pardons (DACG) was formed in 2015.
+A working group formed of the SSMSI, the SDSE and the Department of Criminal Affairs and Pardons (DACG) within the Ministry of Justice has been meeting since 2015.
 The group's objectives are to improve the methodology and produce comparable data on specific issues, particularly hate crimes.

 Hate crime victim support

 Specialized hate crime victim support is available in France.
-Victims of hate crime do not have a particular status different from other crime victims.
+Victims of hate crime do not have a particular status that is different from other crime victims.

 Both general and specialized support providers offer a range of services to all victims of crime, including free legal, psychological and social assistance.
 Some victim support offices are located in police stations, courts or offices providing general legal and administrative support to the public.
 A telephone helpline is also available to all crime victims.